 Of late China has been increasingly assertive in the South China Sea.
 Its most dramatic (and, to the neighbours, most shocking) recent move was the unprecedented May 2 deployment of its largest deep-sea oil-drilling rig, the Haiyang Shiyou 981, into disputed waters west of the also-disputed Paracel Islands, prompting anti-Chinese riots in Vietnam and dramatic clashes at sea.
 Also unprecedented is China’s effort to build artificial islands on disputed reefs it controls.
 Elsewhere, Chinese ships have been playing games of cat-and-mouse and chicken with Philippine ships, tightening Beijing’s grip on reefs and shoals that are many hundreds of times closer to the Philippines than they are to China.

-All of this activity is in defence of China’s maritime and territorial claims, which are, to say the least, expansive, overlapping as they do with those of six others (Brunei, Indonesia, Malaysia and Taiwan in addition to the Philippines and Vietnam).
+All of this activity is in defence of China’s maritime and territorial claims, which are, to say the least, expansive, overlapping as they do with those of six others (Brunei, Indonesia, Malaysia and Taiwan, Province of China, in addition to the Philippines and Vietnam).
 China’s claims are delimited by the infamous “nine-dash line,” which derives from a 1947 Nationalist Chinese map.

 But the intangible stakes are arguably much larger.
 In the South China Sea we are witnessing the unfolding of a profound struggle over the basis of world order.